pyrddlgym-project/pyRDDLGym-jax/README.md

 - ``method`` is the planning method to use (i.e. drp, slp, replan)
 - ``trials`` is the (optional) number of trials/episodes to average in evaluating each hyper-parameter setting
 - ``iters`` is the (optional) maximum number of iterations/evaluations of Bayesian optimization to perform
-- ``workers`` is the (optional) number of parallel evaluations to be done at each iteration, e.g. the total evaluations = ``iters * workers``
+- ``workers`` is the (optional) number of parallel evaluations to be done at each iteration, e.g. the total evaluations = ``iters * workers``.

-For example, copy and pasting the following will train the Jax Planner on the Quadcopter domain with 4 drones:
+For example, the following will train the Jax Planner on the Quadcopter domain with 4 drones:

 ```shell
 python -m pyRDDLGym_jax.examples.run_plan Quadcopter 1 slp